-Lakota spiritual leaders speak about dealing with a world out of balance, life after death, and overcoming drugs, money and emptiness.
+In Lakota spirituality, leaders speak about dealing with a Nuclear Age world out of balance, life after death, and overcoming drugs, money and emptiness.
 Lakota history and the Seven Sacred Rites are discussed.

 Lakota History: Nomadic Hunter Gatherers